These are the elected members of the SCA Board for 2023-2024.

 past-president@calarchivists.org

-Liza Posas joined the Autry Museum of the American West in 2005 where she currently serves as the Head of Research Services and Archives.
-In this capacity, she oversees the long-range planning and implementation of the Autry’s archival program that includes the acquisition, processing, collection management, and curatorial activities of the Autry’s institutional archive and manuscript collections as well as supervises archive and reference staff.
-Her recent projects at the Autry include the development of interdepartmental procedures and practices related to proper and ethical stewardship for archive collections that contain culturally sensitive information or restricted tribal knowledge.
+Liza Posas is the inaugural Archivist and Special Collections Librarian for the Lucas Museum of Narrative Art.
+Co-founded by George Lucas and Mellody Hobson, this museum is scheduled to open in Los Angeles, California in 2025 and dedicated exclusively on storytelling through images.
+Liza’s role as Archivist will be developing engaging and interactive programs that examine the intersection of art, archives, and community stories.
+Before joining the Lucas, Liza served as the Head of Research Services and Archives at the Autry Museum of American West.
+In this capacity, she oversaw the long-range planning and implementation of the Autry’s archival program, especially the development of interdepartmental procedures and practices related to proper and ethical stewardship for archive collections that contain culturally sensitive information or restricted tribal knowledge.
 Liza is also the Coordinator for L.A. as Subject (LAAS) since 2009.
 LAAS is a collaborative network hosted by the USC Libraries that works to promote and preserve the rich history of Los Angeles and Southern California.
 To this end, Liza facilitates collaborative projects with different organizations and individuals within the LAAS membership.
-These projects include the LA as Subject Resident Archivist program, grant-funded by IMLS, the Monomania LA video series funded by CalHumanties, and the annual Los Angeles Archives Bazaar co-hosted with the USC Libraries. |
+These projects include the LA as Subject Resident Archivist program, grant-funded by IMLS, the Monomania LA video series funded by California Humanities, and the annual Los Angeles Archives Bazaar co-hosted with the USC Libraries.

 Board Statements